godotengine/godot-docs/tutorials/animation/index.rst

    2d_skeletons
    animation_tree

-For information on how to import animations with a 3D model see :ref:`doc_importing_3d_scenes`
+See :ref:`doc_importing_3d_scenes` for information on importing animations from a 3D model.